 Losses and loss adjustment expenses represent the estimated ultimate cost of settling all losses and loss adjustment expenses arising from events which have occurred up to the balance sheet date, including a provision for IBNR.
 The Company does not discount its liabilities for unpaid losses.
 Outstanding losses are initially established on the basis of reports of losses received from third parties.
-Additional Case Reserves ("ACR"s) are determined where the Company's best estimate of the reported loss is greater than that reported.
+ACRs are determined where the Company's estimate of the reported loss is greater than that reported.
 Estimated IBNR reserves may also consist of a provision for additional development in excess of losses reported by insureds or ceding companies, as well as a provision for losses which have occurred but which have not yet been reported by insureds or ceding companies.
-IBNR reserves are set on a best estimate basis and are estimated by management using various actuarial methods as well as a combination of own loss experience, historical insurance industry loss experience, underwriters' experience, estimates of pricing adequacy trends, and management's professional judgement.
+IBNR reserves are estimated by management using various actuarial methods as well as a combination of own loss experience, historical insurance industry loss experience, underwriters' experience, estimates of pricing adequacy trends, and management's professional judgement.